 You may build yourself a device like this: https://lommen9.home.xs4all.nl/electronic%20shutter%20tester/index.html

 Position the tension shaft retainer over the slotted shaft and position the retainer screw.

-Draw a pencil line on the retainer, using it as an index and wind the slotted shaft six revolutions counterclockwise.
+Draw a pencil line on the retainer, using it as an index and wind the slotted shaft six to eight revolutions counterclockwise.

 Tighten the shaft retainer screw in such a way that the screw shoulder fits into the tension shaft retainer cut-out edge.